Statement of Intent

 Practitioners make time to really listen to children’s views and act on them even when they do not match their own, identifying the right moment to intervene and move children’s learning on, by perhaps joining in or asking a question.

 Children are individuals first, each with a unique profile of abilities.
 Schedules and routines flow with the child’s needs.
 All planning starts with observing children in order to understand and consider their current interest, development and learning.
 At Ladybird Pre-school we always follow the same pattern of planning- observe, analyse, and use what we have found out about the children so that we plan for the next steps in their learning.

-A narrative observation is sent out to parents once a term which provided opportunities for sharing information regarding their child’s learning achievements and next steps.
+Observations are recorded and shared weekly with parents, providing opportunities for sharing information regarding their child’s learning achievements and next steps.
 Included on the narrative observations are suggestions of activities that can be carried out at home with parents to help extend their child’s learning.

 The environment supports every child’s learning style through experiences and activities that are challenging but achievable.
 Children benefit from direct personal participation of activities including those which are predictable, comforting and challenging.
 Learning is a continuous journey through which children build on all the things they have already experienced and come across new and interesting challenges.
 Ladybird Pre-school offers a rich and varied environment which supports children’s learning and development.
 It gives them the confidence to explore and learn in secure and safe, yet challenging indoor and outdoor spaces.
 Being outdoors has a positive impact on children’s sense of well-being and helps all aspects of children’s development.